josephbudd/kickwasm/README.md

 That means that kickwasm is messed up pretty badly.
 Right now I'm in the process of refactoring the old syscall/js out of kickwasm.
 This will take some time.

+After several hours I was able to get cwt working.
+It took several hours because I had to google my javascript log errors.
+The google of the last error revealed that I needed a new wasm_exec.js file.
+That fixed it.

+So now I will apply the same changes to kickwasm and test the framework.

 ## Description

 A rapid development, desktop application framework generator for linux, windows and apple.